pfederi/fitbit-sup/README.md

 Use your Fitbit to track your Stand Up Paddling sessions on the water.

 Displays important statistics such as:
-- heart rate,
+- heart rate
-- current speed,
+- current speed
-- average speed,
+- average speed
-- max speed,
+- max speed
 - distance paddled
 - total strokes*
 - total session duration